From Clumps to Sheets: Geometry Controls the Temperature PDF of Multi-Phase Gas: Results

 We can fix the \Da number but change $\mathcal{M}_{\rm turb}$ by changing the stirring scale $L$ and the turbulent velocity $v_{\rm turb}$ by the same factor such that the eddy turnover time $t_{\rm mix} = \left.
 L\right/v_{\rm turb}$ and the \Da number remain unchanged.
 Alternatively, we can also fix $\mathcal{M}_{\rm turb}$ but change the \Da number by only changing the stirring scale $L$.
 These exercises should allow us to understand the roles of Da and $\mathcal{M}_{\rm turb}$ on the temperature PDF, one at a time.
 We demonstrate results of such experiments in \autoref{fig:ISM_turb_box_PDF_change_Da_and_Mach_turb} using ISM turbulent box simulations.
 In \autoref{fig:ISM_turb_box_PDF_change_Da_and_Mach_turb} the PDFs colored in blue and yellow have the same Da but different $\mathcal{M}_{\rm turb}$, while the PDFs colored in black and yellow have the same $\mathcal{M}_{\rm turb}$ but different Da.
 All three PDFs are distinct, indicating that indeed \textit{both} Da and $\mathcal{M}_{\rm turb}$ separately affect the shape of the temperature PDF.
+This is expected because $\mathcal{M}_{\rm turb}$ controls the velocity amplitude, compressibility, and turbulent deformation of cold-hot interfaces, whereas Da controls the relative timescale of cooling and mixing.
+Relatedly, changing the driving scale can also affect the PDF, not only by changing the effective local eddy time on cloudlet scales, but also by changing how coherently the velocity field stretches, folds, and connects the interface network. \autoref{sec:scale_dependence_of_Da_and_temperature_PDF} shows that sub-box PDFs in turbulent boxes are not universal on scales well below the driving scale, because such regions do not fairly sample the global interface geometry.

-We defer a detailed exploration of higher dimensional parameter space to upcoming work (Chen \& Oh, 2026, in prep).
+We defer a detailed exploration of higher dimensional parameter space to upcoming work.
 Before turning to interpretation, we consider two further empirical extensions: the role of thermal conduction and the applicability of the same picture under CGM conditions.